 Dell, HPE Servers Have the Largest Market Share

-According to market research firm IDC’s worldwide server market report, in the third quarter of 2018, worldwide server shipments increased 18.3% year over year to 3.2 million units.
+According to market research firm IDC’s worldwide server market report, in the third quarter of 2018, worldwide server shipments increased 18.3% year-over-year to 3.2 million units.

-Lenovo and Cisco are in the battle along with IBM, which tends to focus on the high end of the server market since selling off its x86-based server line to Lenovo in 2014.
-HPE VS Dell Servers
+Lenovo and Cisco are in the battle along with IBM.
+This tends to focus on the high-end of the server market since selling off its x86-based server line to Lenovo in 2014.

 Top Reviews of Dell PowerEdge Servers

-Now joined with EMC, it has access to top storage, security and virtualization technologies that can be integrated or added on to server assets.
+Now joined with EMC, it has access to top storage, security and virtualization technologies.
+These technologies can be integrated or added on to server assets.

 The R940 also has a variant with a little more oomph, the Dell PowerEdge R940xa.
 “With the R940 you can have 4x CPUs and 2x GPUs,” explains ServeTheHome.
 “With the PowerEdge R940xa one can have 4x CPUs and 4x GPU or 8x FPGAs.”

-Next up is the Dell PowerEdge R840, which IT PRO calls a “pint-sized powerhouse…a very different beast to its predecessor, the R830” with twice the twice the memory capacity and more drive bays.
+It’s a “pint-sized powerhouse…a very different beast to its predecessor, the R830” according to IT PRO.
+It has twice the memory capacity and more drive bays.

 “There are few applications this new server wouldn’t excel in, which is exactly the direction Dell EMC took when designing this ever-modular platform,” says StorageReview.com.

 And IT PRO chimes in that “…the PowerEdge R740xd packs a superb range of storage features into its 2U chassis and teams them up with a class remote management act.”

 Scaling down, organizations have the option of the Dell PowerEdge R640—“an extraordinarily customizable system,” according to ServeTheHome.

 HPE Server Line Refresh Good for Business